The Human Truth Foundation

 Health:

 Georgia does relatively well in encouraging good health, compared to many other countries.
-Georgia does better than average in its suicide rate33, its fertility rate14, its food aid and health contributions and WHO compliance34 and in its immunizations take-up35 (but low for Asia).
-But, things could still be better.
-Georgia does worse than average in its adolescent birth rate26, its average life expectancy11, its smoking rate36 and in its alcohol consumption rate37.
+Georgia comes in the best 20 in terms of its fertility rate14.
+It does better than average in terms of its suicide rate32, its food aid and health contributions and WHO compliance33, its adolescent birth rate34 (but high for Asia) and in its immunizations take-up35 (but bad for Asia).
+Georgia doesn't do so well in other areas.
+Georgia does worse than average for its average life expectancy11, its smoking rate36 and in its alcohol consumption rate37.
 The prevalence of overweight adults has increased by 14% between 1976 and 2016.
+Life expectancy in Georgia improved by +5.1yrs in the 30 years from 1990, less than the global average of +7.9yrs.
+Georgia's peak fertility rate was 2.95 in 1963.

 Years11